How to Attend Treatment When You Have a Job

 Our Executive Program

-At Immersion Recovery Center we have developed an executive addiction treatment program ideal for those who have high-profile careers or celebrity status and need to address a serious addiction.
+At The Immersion Program we have developed an executive addiction treatment program ideal for those who have high-profile careers or celebrity status and need to address a serious addiction.
 It is not always possible for busy professionals to commit to a long-term inpatient treatment program.
 In some cases there are confidentiality issues and in others stepping away from an executive or celebrity workload for any length of time is not realistic.
-At Immersion Recovery Center we understand that different individuals have varying needs.
+At The Immersion Program we understand that different individuals have varying needs.
 While some may be able to take a three month-long break from their career, others need to continue working while they undergo treatment.
 Sometimes an individual who desperately needs to address a serious substance abuse disorder will also have a wide range of executive functions and work-related responsibilities that cannot be ignored.
 It is important that those who have high-profile positions understand that there is a treatment program developed specifically to meet their unique needs.

 Our executive program includes private rooms in which work responsibilities can be remotely carried out, 24-hour access to phone lines and computers, discretion, confidentiality, travel support and access to fitness facilities as well as nutritious, catered meals.
 We believe regardless of your career you should have immediate access to effective and flexible addiction treatment services.
 Unfortunately, many individuals in busy executive or celebrity positions do not seek treatment because they believe they do not have the time to commit to an intensive program or because they are unaware of laws like FMLA.
 They might be concerned about losing financial stability or losing their job completely.
-At Immersion Recovery Center confidentiality is one of our top priorities.
+At The Immersion Program confidentiality is one of our top priorities.
 And custfomizing our program to meet an individual’s needs is usually possible.
 Simply contact us over the phone or through our website and we’ll walk you through the process.

 Our Straightforward Admissions Process